 Doctors should discuss the pros and cons of testing with their patients, including giving them written information or videos that discuss the likelihood of false test results and the side effects of treatment; stop giving the rectal exam as a standard screening tool because it has not clearly shown a benefit, though it can remain an option; and use past PSA readings to determine how often follow-up tests are needed and to guide conversations about treatment.

 You might want to bring these into to the doctor.
 It will be your get out of jail free card should you see him go for the rubber gloves and vaseline.
 Interestingly there is some evidence that PSA tests have had some sort of effect on mortality.
-Looking at the US and UK this study, came to the following conclusions:
+Looking at the

 The striking decline in prostate-cancer mortality in the USA compared with the UK in 1994–2004 coincided with much higher uptake of PSA screening in the USA.
 Explanations for the different trends in mortality include the possibility of an early effect of initial screening rounds on men with more aggressive asymptomatic disease in the USA, different approaches to treatment in the two countries, and bias related to the misattribution of cause of death.
 Speculation over the role of screening will continue until evidence from randomised controlled trials is published.